-People with leprosy came to Archie’s clinic at Gopiganj in the Varanasi district, but back in the early 1900s when there was no cure.
+Archie and Grace built a mission station, including the clinic in Gopiganj in the Varanasi district in 1909.
+People with leprosy would come to Archie’s clinic for help, but there was no cure back in the early 1900s.
 Archie and Grace longed to do more to relieve the suffering.

 In the1960s, Archie retired and living in New Zealand, visited several Leprosy Mission Hospitals in India and Nepal.